manindertaggar/DIZI-Digital-Car-Assistant/README.md

 ### Support

 If you encounter any issues or have any questions about Dizi, please don't hesitate to reach out to us.
-You can contact us via GitHub issues or by emailing support@diziapp.com.
+You can contact us via GitHub issues or DM me on Twitter.

 ### License